-- the potential tax benefits provide by novated leases,
+- The potential tax benefits provided by novated leases

-- and whether it’s better to own or lease your car.
-For example, leasing your vehicle may allow you to upgrade more easily when the lease term expires.
+- Whether it’s better to own or lease your car (for example, leasing your vehicle may allow you to upgrade more easily when the lease term expires)

 A residual (balloon) payment is a way that you can reduce your car loan repayments during your finance term, in return for making a single larger (balloon) payment at the end of the term.